raed-nimer/CI_PP1_CG/README.md

 ![Responsiveness View](assets/responsiveness-view.png)

 ### Navbar
-<p>The navigation bar includes the gym logo, four links to different sections of the page sush as program, pricing, sign up form and contact.
+<p>The navigation bar includes the gym logo, four links to different sections of the page that are program, pricing, sign up form and contact.
 There's also a "join Now" button that takes the user to the sign up form. </p>

 ![Navbar](assets/navbar-view.png)